Uzbekistan trip adviser Uzbekistan trip adviser Uzbekistan trip adviser

 range from outdoor activities, such as hiking, trekking, rock-climbing, to exploration of its rich archeological and religious history.

 WTO Silk Road Office was opened in 2004 in Samarkand.
-This office is commissioned to coordinate the efforts of international organisations and national tourism administrations of countries located on the Silk Road.
+This office is commissioned to coordinate the efforts of international organizations and national tourism administrations of countries located on the Silk Road.

 Climate and nature advantages